 Supporting digital evolution

-As businesses constantly evolve and adopt new technologies, network security is not just a protective measure.
-It's an enabler of this digital evolution.
-Providing a secure foundation allows businesses to explore and integrate new technologies confidently, driving innovation and staying competitive in the market.
+In today's fast-paced digital landscape, businesses constantly evolve and adopt new technologies.
+Network security is not just a protective measure; it's an enabler of this digital evolution.
+Providing a secure foundation allows businesses to confidently explore and integrate new technologies, driving innovation and staying competitive in the market.

 Types of threats that network security prevent

-Depending on the hackers' goals, many cyber attack types also target specific network layers.
+Many cyber attack types also target specific network layers depending on the hackers' goals.

 Viruses-malicious program files that inject themselves into the system when opened.